AryanJoshii/animated-menu-react/package/README.md

 <Menu customCrossIcon={ false } />
 ```

-This can be useful if you want exclusive external control of the menu, using the `isOpen` prop.
+This can be useful if you want exclusive external control of the menu, using the `open` prop.

 #### Custom ID and/or classNames